-Upon request, the Elections Department will provide to any petition circulator or person in charge of petition circulators badges, indicating whether a circulator is paid or is a volunteer.
+Upon request, the Department of Elections will provide to any petition circulator or person in charge of petition circulators, badges indicating whether a circulator is paid or is a volunteer.
 Any person who intentionally fails to wear the appropriate badge is guilty of an infraction.
 (MEC § 335) In addition, upon request by any person, petition circulators must disclose the names of the proponents of the petition.
 (MEC § 335)